 This is what I think has happened. doTERRA executives were having a meeting.
 Someone says “People are loving these oils but they probably only go through 5-6 drops a day tops!
 That means a bottle of oil will last them 2 months.
 How can we get them to use more?”
 Then another sales executive says… “I know – why don’t we get them to start ingesting them?
 Putting drops into the water.
 Including them in food.
 That way we’ll sell way more product!!”.
 “Great idea!
 I’ll get the marketing plan on the way”.

 I’m going to put it out there that the short-term use of some essential oils in a therapeutic setting and prescribed by a qualified practitioner, is safe.
-For example, if I am undertaking an anti-candida protocol with a patient, I may use products which have essential oils in them such as oregano to help to reduce the fungal overgrowth.
+For example, if I am undertaking an anti-candida protocol with a patient, I may use products that have essential oils in them such as oregano to help to reduce the fungal overgrowth.
 However, I weigh up the use of these oils and use it carefully in combination with probiotics and other supplements so that it does not do more harm than good.

 Many essential oils are antibacterial and antifungal.
 LOTS.
 Most even!
 Oregano, clove, thyme, fennel, tea tree, and sandalwood to name a few.
 Some are so powerful, that I would rate their topical bacteria killing effectiveness as good as some antibiotics.